 Nursing is traditionally a high-stress job with erratic work schedule.

-But the demand for licensed registered nurses operating in healthcare sales, customer service, telehealth, triage, and other similar fields has increased significantly through the years.
+Fortunately, the demand for licensed registered nurses operating in healthcare sales, customer service, telehealth, insurance, and other similar fields has increased significantly through the years.

-Nurses who want to make a total career change should check out this 75 legitimate work from home jobs for other opportunities you may not be aware of.
+If you want to make a total career change, though, start by checking out this list of legitimate work from home jobs for opportunities that may interest you.